BACKGROUND AND SUMMARY

 When a homeowners Association employs a private security company to provide security for a residential estate, this does not render the homeowners Association, as employer, to have owed the same duty to the residents of the estate, as that undertaken by the private security company.
 As such, a consideration of whether extending this legal duty to homeowners associations, resultant upon their employment of third party entities in relation to the estate over which they are responsible, is pertinent to the matter.

-Written by Courtney Altmuner and supervised by Caitlin Wilde
+Written by Courtney Altmuner and Caitlin Wilde